laheyer/abstract-submission/README.md

 Contains code to submit abstracts to the Math and Science Research Symposium Contains code to build the abstract booklet from the submitted abstracts

+Committing a change should show up on PRONTO Slack page